airpair/expressjs-and-passportjs-sessions-deep-dive/post.md

 ## 1 ExpressJS & PassportJS 101

-Though I've setup ExpressJS and PassportJS before, in the old airpair.com app, I didn't deeply understand each.
-There are currently some 10,000,000 active session documents in the old app's MongoDB instance, which is obviously not right.
-Luckily it hasn't effected us in a material way, but I'm sure it would eventually.
+Though I'd setup ExpressJS and PassportJS in 2013 for the *v0* version of airpair.com, I didn't deeply understand each and their relationship with one another.
+Around October 2014 I noticed some 10,000,000 active session documents in MongoDB, which is obviously not right.

+Luckily it never effected us in a material way, but I didn't want to take my chances.
 So I spent some time observing how Express and PassportJS plug into each other, here's what I learned on the way to uncovering what was going wrong.

 ### 1.1 There is only One Session